-University Community Members and Visitors have the freedom to engage in Expressive Activities on University Property subject to restrictions that are consistent with established First Amendment principles.
-This policy affirms the university’s commitment to the open exchange of ideas and values through Expressive Activities without intimidation, harassment or discrimination and establishes parameters to help provide a safe environment, protect property and promote the proper functioning of the university’s teaching, research, economic development, and public service missions and business operations.
-“Expressive Activities” is defined in greater detail within this policy and generally refers to speech, assembly, demonstrations, and any other expression protected under the First Amendment to the U.S. Constitution or Article I of the Constitution of the State of Illinois.
+University Community Members and Visitors have the freedom to engage in Expressive Activities on University Property subject to restrictions that are consistent with established First Amendment principles and principles of academic freedom.
+This policy affirms the university’s commitment to the open exchange of ideas and values through Expressive Activities without intimidation or harassment and establishes parameters to help provide a safe environment, protect property and promote the proper functioning of the university’s teaching, research, economic development, and public service missions and business operations.
+The university strives to ensure intellectual freedom and free expression to fulfill its function related to the discovery, improvement, transmission, and dissemination of knowledge by means of research, teaching, discussion, and debate.

 This policy applies to all University Community Members and Visitors.

-- causing bodily harm to a person,
+- causing bodily harm to a person;

-- inappropriate physical contact with another person, such as pushing, slapping, or spitting, of an insulting or provoking nature;
+- inappropriate and unwelcome physical contact with another person, including but not limited to pushing, slapping, or spitting;

 - Obstruct Access to Buildings or Impede Movement.
 Expressive Activities must not obstruct entrances or exits to buildings.
 Expressive activities must not obstruct vehicular or pedestrian traffic or restrict the free movement of persons on University Property.

 - Posting Materials.
 University Community Members may post written or printed materials regarding any non-commercial topic on general campus bulletin boards and general campus kiosks.

 - Affixing or physically attaching written or printed materials to University Property other than a designated area authorized by this policy, including but not limited to statues, doors, light posts, utility poles, walls, trees, and trash cans, is prohibited.

 - Use of classroom bulletin boards is restricted to instructional information, as defined by the instructors who use that classroom.
 Classroom bulletin boards may not be used by other groups or individuals for other purposes.